TeleologicAppreciator/startup/README.md

 I am going to use the required technologies in the following ways.

-- **HTML** - Uses correct HTML structure for application.
-Two HTML pages for application, one for login, and one for overview functionality
+- **HTML** - Uses correct HTML structure with two pages: one for login, and one for the overview.
-- **CSS** - Good application styling that looks good on different screen sizes.
+- **CSS** - Responsive application styling that looks good on different screen sizes.
 Uses good whitespace, color choice, and contrast.
-- **React** - Provides login, ability to "buy" stocks, displaying the leaderboard, backend endpoint calls.
-Single page application with component views and reactive to user's actions.
+- **React** - Single-page application with components for login, buying sotcks, leaderboard display, and backend calls.
+Reacts dynamically to user actions.
 - **Service** - Backend service with endpoints for:
                 - Login
                 - Buying stocks
                 - Updating leaderboard
-- **DB/Login** - Store authenticated information, users, what stocks they bought, leaderboard information.
+- **DB/Login** - Stores users, stock purchases, and leaderboard data.
-- **WebSocket** - Sends real-time notifications to connected clients when daily leaderboard updates are posted.
+- **WebSocket** - Sends real-time notifications to connected clients when the daily leaderboard updates.

 ## 🚀 AWS deliverable